carlhammann/adaptuner/website/content/documentation/installing/rant.md

 of any value to you, and a rubber stamp (even an expensive one) from Apple or Microsoft shouldn't change that.

-Many free software projects have code signing based on some form "reputation".
+Many free software projects have code signing based on some form of "reputation".
 This is a good idea in principle, because such a system might help you trust my signature even if you don't know and trust me personally.
 But for Apple and Microsoft, what reputation really boils down to is (a) I give them money, and (b) I have proof that I'm a legitimate company.
 (Because, of course, there has to be a *business*, right?
 And where there's a business, there's accountability, right?)
-These requirements ensure that you're being scammed by people in suits -- either illegally by criminals who are organised enough to incorporate and buy a certificate, or legally by Apple and Microsoft.
+These requirements ensure that you're being scammed by people in suits -- by criminals who are organised enough to incorporate and buy a certificate, or legally by Apple and Microsoft.

 This brings me to the next problem.
 As often, the advertised "protection" really applies not to users, but to corporate interest.
 Sure, some malware will